Restaurant Break-Even Analysis: A Complete Guide

 Restaurant profit margins typically run 3–9%.
 That means for every $100 of revenue, you might keep $3–$9 after paying all costs.
 There's almost no other industry with margins that thin operating at that scale of complexity.

-At those margins, knowing your break-even point isn't optional — it's how you stay in business.
+At those margins, knowing your break-even point isn't optional.
+It's how you stay in business.
 A slow week that would be a minor inconvenience for most businesses can put a restaurant into loss territory for the entire month.
 Restaurant break-even analysis tells you exactly how many covers (or how much revenue) you need every day, week, and month before you make a dollar.

 Restaurant Costs: Fixed vs. Variable